mobmewireless/true_queue/README.md

       raise MobME::Infrastructure::RedisQueue::RemoveAbort
     end

+Note: you cannot pass in a block using the zeromq type of queue.

 ### List all items in a queue

 This is an expensive operation, but at times, very useful!